From journalist to entrepreneur

 When did you realize that you were finally ready to take that leap and leave the newsroom to run your own business?

 I was made redundant from the business newspaper and had a variety of short term and freelance jobs after that.
 I didn’t find another job that I loved, so I think I was ready for it.
-And by that time most of my former colleagues were being made redundant too!

-Soon after that I had my son, and I started reassessing my life like a lot of people do when they become parents.
+Soon after that I had my son, and started reassessing my life like a lot of people do when they become parents.
 So I took the plunge and started doing something about this idea that wouldn’t go away.

 Lots of business people point out that it’s good to have an idea, but what makes the difference is the execution.
 Can you share your thoughts on this, and what it was like running Visorcat in the early years?

 I still consider Visorcat to be in its early years!
 We spent a few years pursuing another project, which we later abandoned.
 So this diversion took up some time and money.
 We then started the Visorcat project.
 I won an award of £10,000 which enabled me to file a patent application and make prototypes, and then we raised more cash to make a few hundred products.

 We knew then that we needed to raise more cash, which didn’t materialize, and it ran out!
 So we then had what I now refer to as ‘our quiet period’ when we were paying patent bills but couldn’t do much else.